dbt-labs/dbt-project-evaluator/README.md

 Post-refactor, your DAG should look like this:
   <p align = "center">
   <img width="800" alt="A refactored DAG showing three sources which are each being referenced by an accompanying staging model" src="https://user-images.githubusercontent.com/30663534/159603703-6e94b00b-07d1-4f47-89df-8e5685d9fcf0.png">

+## Testing
+### Untested Models

+#### Model
+`fct_untested_models` lists every model that has no tests applied.
+#### Reason to Flag
+We recommend that every model in your dbt project has tests applied to ensure the accuracy of your data transformations.
+#### How to Remediate
+Apply a [generic test](https://docs.getdbt.com/docs/building-a-dbt-project/tests#generic-tests) in the model's `.yml` entry, or create a [singular test](https://docs.getdbt.com/docs/building-a-dbt-project/tests#singular-tests) in the `tests` directory of you project.

+Tip: We recommend [at a minimum](https://www.getdbt.com/analytics-engineering/transformation/data-testing/#what-should-you-test), every model should have `not_null` and `unique` tests set up on a primary key.
+### Test Coverage
+#### Model
+`fct_test_coverage` contains metrics pertaining to project-wide test coverage.
+Specifically, this models measures:
+1. `test_coverage_pct`: the percentage of your models have minimum 1 test applied.
+2. `test_to_model_ratio`: the ratio of the number of tests in your dbt project to the number of models in your dbt project

+This model will raise a `warn` error on a `dbt build` or `dbt test` if the `test_coverage_pct` is less than 100%.
+You can set your own threshold by overriding the `test_coverage_target` variable.
+[See overriding variables section.](#overriding-variables)
+#### Reason to Flag
+We recommend that every model in your dbt project has tests applied to ensure the accuracy of your data transformations.
+#### How to Remediate
+Apply a [generic test](https://docs.getdbt.com/docs/building-a-dbt-project/tests#generic-tests) in the model's `.yml` entry, or create a [singular test](https://docs.getdbt.com/docs/building-a-dbt-project/tests#singular-tests) in the `tests` directory of you project.

+Tip: We recommend [at a minimum](https://www.getdbt.com/analytics-engineering/transformation/data-testing/#what-should-you-test), every model should have `not_null` and `unique` tests set up on a primary key.
+## Documentation

+### Undocumented Models
+### Model
+`fct_undocumented_models` lists every model with no description configured.
+#### Reason to Flag
+We recommend that every model in your dbt project has at minimum a model-level description.
+This ensures that each model's purpose is clear to other developers and stakeholders when viewing the dbt docs site.
+#### How to Remediate
+Apply a text [description](https://docs.getdbt.com/docs/building-a-dbt-project/documentation) in the model's `.yml` entry, or create a [docs block](https://docs.getdbt.com/docs/building-a-dbt-project/documentation#using-docs-blocks) in a markdown file, and use the `{{ doc() }}` function in the model's `.yml` entry.

+### Documentation Coverage
+#### Model

+`fct_documentation_coverage` calculates the percent of enabled models in the project that have a configured description.

+This model will raise a `warn` error on a `dbt build` or `dbt test` if the `documentation_coverage_pct` is less than 100%.
+You can set your own threshold by overriding the `test_coverage_target` variable.
+[See overriding variables section.](#overriding-variables)
+#### Reason to Flag
+We recommend that every model in your dbt project has at minimum a model-level description.
+This ensures that each model's purpose is clear to other developers and stakeholders when viewing the dbt docs site.
+#### How to Remediate
+Apply a text [description](https://docs.getdbt.com/docs/building-a-dbt-project/documentation#related-documentation) in the model's `.yml` entry, or create a [docs block](https://docs.getdbt.com/docs/building-a-dbt-project/documentation#using-docs-blocks) in a markdown file, and use the `{{ doc() }}` function in the model's `.yml` entry.

 -----